OurCodeBase/gen3-express/README.md

 ```

 ## Tailwind CSS
-To get tailwind css boilerplate, you can add `-t` or `--tailwindcss` switches or flags while generating a site.
+To get tailwind css boilerplate, you can add `-t` or `--tailwindcss` switch or flag while generating a site.
 ```bash
 npx gen3-express my-app --tailwindcss
 ```

 ### Usage
-To add tailwindcss to your `EJS` page, use `css/tailwind.css` into a `link` tag.
+To add tailwindcss to your frontend page, use `css/tailwind.css` into a `link` tag.
 ```html
 <link href="css/tailwind.css" rel="stylesheet">
 ```
-Because of `tailwind` updates css file according your needs, We need to run a `tailwind` sever with command below.
+We have to run a `tailwind` sever with the below command, because `tailwindcss` regularly update css file according to your needs.
 ```bash
 npm run tailwind
 ```
-- If you choosed tailwind css boilerplate then this server will run with `dev` keyword server.
+- You can run frontend, backend and tailwind servers parallelly using `dev` keyword.

 ## Documentation
 To install all dependencies goto the folder and execute `npm install` command.